akash-network/helm-charts/README.md

 ### Setup DNS

 We defined a $DOMAIN which all of the charts will use for their ingress routes.
-For our example lets define ours as `myenvironment.example.com`.
+For our example lets define ours as `nodes.yourdomain.com`.

 The Provider chart creates an ingress-nginx controller that runs on every Kubernetes worker node and binds to port 80 and 443.

 Therefore the DNS structure should look something like this:

+Add an A record for nodes.yourdomain.com and replace x.x.x.x with the ip addresses of all Kubernetes worker nodes.

+To get the external IP of your worker nodes, run `kubectl get nodes -A -o wide`.
+If you are using a network at home, use your IP address or dynamic dns.

 ```
-an A record for nodes.example.com which contains the ip addresses of all Kubernetes worker nodes
-a CNAME record for api.myenvironment.example.com pointing to nodes.example.com
-a CNAME record for rpc.myenvironment.example.com pointing to nodes.example.com
-a CNAME record for grpc.myenvironment.example.com pointing to nodes.example.com
-a CNAME record for p2p.myenvironment.example.com pointing to nodes.example.com
-a CNAME record for provider.myenvironment.example.com pointing to nodes.example.com
-a CNAME record for *.ingress.myenvironment.example.com pointing to nodes.example.com
+*.ingress 300 IN CNAME nodes.yourdomain.com.
+api 300 IN CNAME nodes.yourdomain.com.
+grpc 300 IN CNAME nodes.yourdomain.com.
+nodes 300 IN A x.x.x.x
+nodes 300 IN A x.x.x.x
+nodes 300 IN A x.x.x.x
+p2p 300 IN CNAME nodes.yourdomain.com.
+provider 300 IN CNAME nodes.yourdomain.com.
+rpc 300 IN CNAME nodes.yourdomain.com.
 ```

 Once setup you should be able to curl the following endpoints: